f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 The system controllers should reboot, and their configurations will be completel wiped clean.
 You will need ot login via the CLI to restore out-of-band networking connectivity, and then the previously archived configurations can be copied back and restored.

-Resetting the system via API
+Resetting the system via GUI
 ----------------------------

 This is not currently an option, and a reset must be performed via API or CLI.